peakcodes/cryptoGolf/README.md

 ## Inspirations
 Desert Golfing served as our initial inspiration;<br>
-the idea of combining this with cryptcurrency was provided by Tim Hill.<br>
+the idea of combining this with cryptocurrency was provided by Tim Hill.<br>

 ## Resources
 Project Group's One Drive: https://onedrive.live.com/view.aspx?resid=A24E366977AFCFDC!951&app=OneNote&authkey=!ALdVeX0u2AWWcC0<br>